About: Kevin, Scotty

 "Don't think like that.
 It wasn't your fault.
 I think you make a good case for not blindly believing what people tell you and for wanting more information.
 And for keeping an open mind.
 Didn't you try to get as much unbiased information?”

-"I still presented the case as if I knew
+"I still presented the case as if I knew he was guilty."

 "Didn't you believe that he was abusive?"
 Scotty asks.
 Kevin hesitates.